 EvalMORAAL: Interpretable Chain-of-Thought and LLM-as-Judge Evaluation for Moral Alignment in Large Language Models

-Hadi Mohammadi1, Evi Papadopoulou1, Mijntje Meijer1, Ayoub Bagheri1
+Hadi Mohammadi1, Evi Papadopoulou1, Mijntje Meijer1, Robert A. Bagheri1

 1Utrecht University, The Netherlands